 1996 Backspace – Cybercafe

 1998 SPC – Abbreviated space

 2000 Consume – Wireless network primer

 2001 Deckspace – SPC media lab

 2003 Boundless – Broadband network coop

 2008 OWN – Open wireless network

-2014 reSync – latest collaboration explores mobile synchronisation of media.
+2014 reSync – recent collaboration explores mobile synchronisation and promotion of media.